cikay/language-detection/README.md

+## Neural Network Language Detector

+This project implements a neural network model for language detection across multiple languages.
+The system is trained on a comprehensive dataset containing 60,000 sentences spanning 10 different languages.

 To run the code follow the steps below

-Create and activate shell by pipenv package manager
+Create and activate virtual environment using pipenv
 ```
 pipenv shell
 ```